 From Bangkok to Siem Reap: 5 Best Ways to Get There

-Siem Reap is the gateway town to the breathtaking ancient ruins of Angkor-Cambodia's most famous tourist attraction.
+Siem Reap is the gateway town to the breathtaking ancient ruins of Angkor–Cambodia's most famous tourist attraction and one of the top places to visit in Southeast Asia.
 Although not necessarily close to Bangkok, many international tourists going to Siem Reap do arrive in Thailand first and then make their way to the ancient city.

 If you're vacationing in Thailand and looking to take a quick detour to Cambodia, there are many ways to get you there.
 From a quick plane ride to a long, winding journey on land, here are five ways to find your way from Bangkok to Siem Reap, no matter your budget:

 On This Page: